xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

    Write interface in SimplyModbus

 - Load the write_coil config in WRITE window.
-Sending the command will illuminate LED B.
+Sending the command will set the requested value to the temporary variable ``toggle``.

 .. figure:: images/4.png
    :align: center

-   After 'write', read back the status of LED B
+   After 'write', read back the status of ``toggle``.

 User can change appropriate values of address and data based on his application.
 Any unsupported Function code or data range will result in exception response.
 For example: